 Penalties for drug offences in The Gambia are severe and include lengthy imprisonment.
 Westerners have been sentenced to up to ten years in prison for carrying small amounts of cannabis.
 See our Drugs page.

-Penalties for treason and murder include the death penalty.
+Penalties for arson, treason and murder include the death penalty.

 Offences such as assault, sexual assault, theft and serious driving offences attract corporal punishment.

-Homosexual acts are illegal and penalties include imprisonment for up to 14 years.
+Homosexual acts are illegal and penalties include from five years to lifetime imprisonment.
 See our LGBTI travellers page.